-The number of people who died trying to reach Europe by crossing the Mediterranean has reached an all-time high but what is worse is that the actual number of deaths is likely to be much higher.
-We have no idea how many dinghies overloaded with terrified passengers set sail from Libya in the direction of Italy each day and how many of them sink without trace before they reach busy shipping lanes in the Mediterranean or call for help.
+During the first half of 2019, 426 people have died in the attempt to reach Europe through the Central Mediterranean.
+These are only the officially documented deaths.
+In reality, we have no idea how many dinghies overloaded with terrified passengers set sail from Libya in the direction of Italy each day and how many of them sink without trace before they reach busy shipping lanes in the Mediterranean or call for help.

-Efforts by the European Union to strengthen border control, increasing militarization and a focus on disrupting smuggling networks has only resulted in more people drowning not fewer.
+Efforts by the European Union to dismantle search and rescue operations, criminalise humanitarian efforts to save lives at sea, and the adoption of migration policies aimed at deterring and containing vulnerable people in Libya at all costs, only resulted in more people drowning and more people suffering or dying in the conflict-ridden Libya.
 Unscrupulous smuggling networks have been quick to adapt their way of operating, and the crossing by sea has only become even deadlier.

 We believe that until safer alternative are provided people will continue to take these dangerous routes and risk their lives.
 SAR is not a solution to this crisis but it is only an emergency measure that can mitigate the number of deaths.
 That is why we call EU to put in place a dedicated mechanism to rescue people at sea.
-In any case, the focus of European policies on targeting smugglers, which remain a symptom of the lack of safe and legal channels, should not take precedence over the urgency of providing lifesaving assistance and appropriate humanitarian assistance for those who risk their life in search of safety and a better life.
+Priority should be given to the urgency of providing lifesaving assistance and appropriate humanitarian assistance for those who risk their life in search of safety and a better life.